I’ll be honest with you, a newborn sleep schedule has less to do with you and more to do with your newborn.

-A Sample Newborn Schedule for Month 1
+A Sample Newborn Schedule for the First 4 to 6 Weeks

 Like I mentioned at the beginning of this post, your newborn schedule should sound like JAZZ, not BACH.
 Remember, you want to catch her natural rhythms.
 Use the times listed as “suggestions” to when you may spot her hunger and sleep cues.